 The latest news from the Sports Business all around the world

-The future is nothing without the present & past though: That’s why our blogs also feature interviews for an inside view into big & small sport companies.
+The future is nothing without the present & past though: That’s why our blogs also feature interviews for an inside view into big & small sports companies.
 Read more about their history & identity.

 Prepare to become a future leader in the sports industry.
 Taking in the specific recruitment needs and dynamics of the sports business, emlyon business school has crafted a Master program by combining their expertise in international management with the market experience of some of the world leading sports companies.